Uber CEO says that it will phase out gas-powered cars by 2030

 The company is also paying drivers a dollar for every EV trip they make and providing discounts on charging.
 Uber is partnering with Hertz to allow drivers to have the option of renting Teslas on a weekly or monthly basis.

-Uber driver Melissa Gilgen has been participating in the program and renting a red Tesla since March.
+Uber driver Mallissa Gilgen has been participating in the program and renting a red Tesla since March.

 She said she has been making $200 more per week driving the Tesla and skipping out on California's high gas prices.